perevalovds/ofxSharedMemory/README.md

 ofxSharedMemory
 ===============

+Addon for working with shared memory.

+src-without-of folder contains ofxSharedMemory_universal.h file, allowing to work with shared memory in any C++ project, without openFrameworks, for example, in Unreal Engine 4 C++ project.

 Addon original made by trentbrooks, here his comments:

 Openframeworks example of a memory mapped file (https://en.wikipedia.org/wiki/Memory-mapped_file) for sharing data between multiple applications.
 Example shows sharing an RGB video feed between 2 seperate OF apps.
 May be a good alternative to Syphon (http://syphon.v002.info/) for Windows.